-Below are some pros and cons of the Factor meal delivery service for a person to consider.
+Below are some advantages and disadvantages of the Factor meal delivery service for a person to consider.

 - The company uses pasture-raised, grass-fed ingredients that are free from gluten, antibiotics, hormones, soy, and genetically modified organisms.

 - The meals do not contain refined sugar.

 - The service is convenient, as users only need to heat their meals in the microwave.

 - Users have the option to purchase add-ons, such as extra protein, snacks, and soups.